morteng/SF4/DIARY.md

 ## Project Diary
-A log of all interesting things tought, learned, discovered, and done.
+A log of interesting things tought, learned, discovered, and done.

 ### Day 1
 - Learned about the project and its goals, started this project diary.